 Unwillful misrepresentation is extremely similar to unintended fraud.
 In both cases, the applicant has been accused of providing false information to secure an immigration benefit.
 However, the intention to deceive a government official does not apply to misrepresentation claims.
 This means that while you did not intend to lie to anyone in order to enter the U.S., your application contains a large mistake that precludes your entrance.
 Clearing this charge from your record can be more difficult, as in this instance, true mistakes can qualify you for misrepresentation accusations and halt your application.
 As with fraud, an experienced attorney will be able to determine the best course of action to help you with your case.

 Working With Johnson & Masumi

-If you need an I-601 waiver due to claims of misrepresentation or fraud, or are looking for more information about the immigration fraud waiver, contact Johnson & Masumi to receive a free consultation about your case.
+If you need an I-601 waiver due to claims of misrepresentation or fraud, or are looking for more information about the immigration fraud waiver, contact Johnson & Masumi to receive a consultation about your case.
 Johnson & Masumi’s attorneys specialize in immigration cases, including employment waivers, fiancé and student visas, and status adjustments.
 Its team has years of experience in helping immigrants prepare for visa interviews, submit applications, navigate deportation proceedings and more.